Sunghayo/cp3407-myclean/user_stories/user_story_04_leave_review.md

 - The system will display average ratings and recent reviews on the cleaner’s profile

 ## Description:
+Description-v1: As a customer, I want to leave a star rating and review after a service so that I can provide feedback and help others.

-Description-v1: As a user, I want to leave reviews and ratings for cleaners after a completed service so that others can make informed decisions.
+Description-v2: As a user, I want to leave reviews and ratings for cleaners after a completed service so that others can make informed decisions.
 The system should support a simple and intuitive review interface where users can provide a star rating (e.g., 1 to 5 stars) and an optional written comment.
 Only users with verified and completed bookings should be able to submit reviews to ensure credibility.

 ## Tasks